crealu/saxbusk/README.md

 # Saxbusk
-A template for songs to be played on saxophone and mandolin
+A template for songs to be played on tenor saxophone and mandolin